polie94/CV_FaceDetection/readme.md

 For answering the questions we prepared some notebooks (in the folder code):

-Q1:
+Q1: <br>
-Emotion Detection - Simple Model.ipynb - Unsing only Dense Layers Emotion Detection_CNN.ipynb - Using Convolutional Neural Network emotion_detection_VGG16.ipynb - Using pretrained models
+Emotion Detection - Simple Model.ipynb - Unsing only Dense Layers <br>

-Q2:
+Emotion Detection_CNN.ipynb - Using Convolutional Neural Network <br>
+emotion_detection_VGG16.ipynb - Using pretrained models <br>

+Q2:<br>
-YOLO_60_pics.ipynb - Fine-tuning YOLOv8 for face detection (only one class learned: faces) on 60 annotated pictures YOLO_350_pics.ipynb - Fine-tuning YOLOv8 for face detection (only one class learned: faces) on 350 annotated pictures + augmentation( overall 800 pictures)
+YOLO_60_pics.ipynb - Fine-tuning YOLOv8 for face detection (only one class learned: faces) on 60 annotated pictures  <br>
+YOLO_350_pics.ipynb - Fine-tuning YOLOv8 for face detection (only one class learned: faces) on 350 annotated pictures + augmentation( overall  800 pictures) <br>
 VGG16 Face Detection (not good).ipynb - experiment with fine-tuning of VGG16 for face detection.
-The performance is really bad.
+The performance is really bad.  <br>
-  helping scripts:
+  helping scripts: <br>
-  Resize_images_60_faces.ipynb - take 60 pictures (manually chosen from bigger data set) and resize to 512 x 512 px and then save on google drive
+  Resize_images_60_faces.ipynb - take 60 pictures (manually chosen from bigger data set) and resize to 512 x 512 px and then save on google drive<br>
-  Resize_images_350_faces.ipynb - take 350 pictures (manually chosen from bigger data set) and resize to 512 x 512 px and then save on google drive
+  Resize_images_350_faces.ipynb - take 350 pictures (manually chosen from bigger data set) and resize to 512 x 512 px and then save on google drive<br>

-Q3:
+Q3:<br>
 style_transfer_putting_all_together.ipynb - final script combining creating a texture in RoIs specified by the face detection algorithm.
-The texture depends on emotion detected in RoIs.
+The texture depends on emotion detected in RoIs.<br>